 Like many third sector organisations, at ESS we have had to adapt quickly to deliver our services in new ways during lockdown.
-After delivering our first two rounds of remote Let’s Evaluate!, Training Officers Shona and Grace decided to spend some time reflecting on how online delivery of the workshops has been so far.
+After delivering our first two rounds of remote Let’s Evaluate! workshops, Training Officers Shona and Grace decided to spend some time reflecting on how they have gone so far.
 Evaluating our new way of working to see if we are still meeting our outcomes and to capture the learning about what works has helped us to keep on the right track and make our online services even better.

 Evaluating our remote workshops

 Online delivery has meant we have had to use different ways of collecting evaluation data than we would use in person – but the process we used to analyse and learn from evaluation has stayed the same.